tahn1234/Real-Stock-Dashboard/README.md

 # Real Time Stock Dashboard

-A modern web application for monitoring real-time stock prices with customizable charts, dark mode, and historical data exports.
+A full-stack application providing live stock price monitoring, interactive charting, and historical data export.
+Built with a **Flask** backend that fetches data from Yahoo Finance and a **React** frontend using Recharts and Plotly.

 ## Features